Summary of projects and alliances

 Extending over an area of 1,380 km2, the Cape York project tenure was acquired to explore the margins of a leucogranite in an environment geologically favourable for late-stage alteration and pegmatite emplacement.
 View more

-The four permits comprising LIT’s Amber project, which have a combined area of 994 km2, secure a favourable tectonic setting over fertile granitic intrusions.
+The fourteen permits comprising LIT’s Amber project, which have a combined area of 3,165 km2, secure a favourable tectonic setting over fertile granitic intrusions.
 Although no lithium exploration has been recorded to date, the region exhibits the geological hallmarks of many of the world’s most prominent lithium provinces.
 View more

 At Bynoe, LIT has established a foothold in the Bynoe Pegmatite Field, located 50 km south-southwest of Darwin, the capital of the Northern Territory.
 Close to infrastructure, LIT’s exploration licence is part of the wider, 200-km long Litchfield Pegmatite Belt, which has been intruded by a suite of highly differentiated S-type granites, the probable source of the pegmatites and mineralisation.
 Only very recently has the possibility of significant lithium mineralisation there been considered.
 View more

-In line with its strategy of pursuing potential lithium development opportunities throughout Australia, LIT has made application for two exploration licences on Kangaroo Island, some 100 km south-southwest of Adelaide, the state’s capital.
+In line with its strategy of pursuing potential lithium development opportunities throughout Australia, LIT holds two exploration licences on Kangaroo Island, some 100 km south-southwest of Adelaide, the South Australian capital.
 LIT’s focus is the pegmatite intrusives into the Tapanappa Formation.
 These form dykes and sills of predominately feldspar-quartz-muscovite, with varying amounts of topaz, tourmaline, graphite, citrine and apatite.
 The project contains the Dudley mine, which was operational during the 1890s and early 1900s; it was mined for gem tourmaline, ceramic-grade feldspar, silica and kaolin for brick-making.
 View more